andrey-zherikov/argparse/docs/topics/reference/Config.md

 <code-block src="code_snippets/config_assignChar.d" lang="c++"/>

-## Array separator {id="arraySep"}
+## Value separator {id="valueSep"}

-When `Config.arraySep` is set to `char.init`, values to array and associative-array receivers are treated as an individual value.
+When `Config.valueSep` is set to `char.init`, values to array and associative-array receivers are treated as an individual value.
 That is, only one argument is appended/inserted per appearance of the argument.
-If `arraySep` is set to something else, then each value is first split by the separator, and the individual pieces are treated as values to the same argument.
+If `valueSep` is set to something else, then each value is first split by the separator, and the individual pieces are treated as values to the same argument.